ristoikonen/letslearn-dotnet-aspire/start-with-api/README.md

-﻿# Let's Learn .NET Aspire
+﻿# Ristos .NET Aspire dashboard play including two APIs

-Come learn all about [.NET Aspire](https://learn.microsoft.com/dotnet/aspire/), a new cloud ready stack for building observable, production ready, distributed applications.​ .NET Aspire can be added to any application regardless of the size and scale to help you build better applications faster.​
+Note that this workshop is part of the [Let's Learn .NET](https://aka.ms/letslearndotnet) series.

-.NET Aspire streamlines app development with:
+Aspire streamlines app development with:

 - **Orchestration**: Built-in orchestration with a simple, yet powerful, workflow engine.Use C# and familiar APIs without a line of YAML.
 Easily add popular cloud services, connect them to your projects, and run locally with a single click.
 - **Service Discovery**: Automatic injection the right connection strings or network configurations and service discovery information to simplify the developer experience.